oracle-livelabs/sprints/data-management/sprint-geometery-and-spatial-index-creation/sprint-geometery-and-spatial-index-creation.md

     <copy>CREATE TABLE spatial_test (geometry SDO_GEOMETRY );</copy>
     ```

-2. Insert the point geometry into our new table.
+2. Insert a point geometry into our new table.
+Note the constructor only requires a longitude, latitude coordinate.

     ```
     <copy>INSERT INTO spatial_test VALUES (